 Bennett scale The Bennett scale, also called the DMIS (for Developmental Model of Intercultural Sensitivity), was developed by Dr. Milton Bennett.
 The framework describes the different ways in which people can react to cultural differences.
 Organized into six “stages” of increasing sensitivity to difference, the DMIS identifies the underlying cognitive orientations individuals use to understand cultural difference.
 Developmental Model of Intercultural Sensitivity Denial of DifferenceIndividuals experience their own culture as the only “real” one.
 Evolutionary Strategies In his theory, Bennett describes what changes occur when evolving through each step of the scale.
 Notes Jump up ^ While this level may initially be interpreted as a higher level of sensitivity, it is actually consistent with the dualistic thinking characterized by this stage where one culture is seen as good and another culture as bad.
 References Bennett, M. Bennett, M. Bennett, M.

 Intercultural communication Intercultural communication is a form of communication that aims to share information across different cultures and social groups.
 It is used to describe the wide range of communication processes and problems that naturally appear within an organization made up of individuals from different religious, social, ethnic, and educational backgrounds.
 Intercultural communication is sometimes used synonymously with cross-cultural communication.
+In this sense it seeks to understand how people from different countries and cultures act, communicate and perceive the world around them.
 Cross Cultural Business Communication Cross Cultural Business Communication is very helpful in building cultural intelligence through coaching and training in cross-cultural communication, cross-cultural negotiation, multicultural conflict resolution, customer service, business and organizational communication.
 Problems in intercultural communication Management of intercultural communication